 Mast cells are a type of blood cell made in the bone marrow.
 They are involved in allergic reactions and help fight off parasitic infections.
 Mast cells produce histamine, a chemical that can cause itching, sneezing, congestion, swelling, and wheezing.

-There are two general types of mastocytosis:
+There are 2 general types of mastocytosis:

 Cutaneous mastocytosis.
 This type of mastocytosis involves the skin.